From Interpolating Formulas to Separating Languages and Back Again: Back Again: Interpolant Existence in Linear Temporal Logic

 Conversely, suppose that $\lang_\varphi$ and $\lang_{\neg\psi}$ are separated by an $\FOo$-definable language $\lang$, and $\vartheta$ is a $\FO$-sentence in the signature $\sigma_{\abcr}$ such that $\lang= \{\varrho\mbox{-model }\mathfrak{M}\mid \mathfrak{M}\models\vartheta\}$.
 By replacing each subformula of $\vartheta$ of the form $\ap(y)$ by $\bigwedge_{p\in\ap}P(y)$, we obtain an $\FO$-sentence $\vartheta^-$ in the signature $\stemp$, containing only unary predicates $P$ for $p\in\varrho$, that is equivalent to $\vartheta$ over $\varrho$-models.
 By Theorem~\ref{thm:Kamp}, there is some $\LTL$-formula $\chi_{\vartheta^-}$ containing only propositional variables from $\varrho$ and such that $\mathfrak{M}\models \vartheta^-$ iff $\mathfrak{M},0 \models \chi_{\vartheta^-}$, for all $\varrho$-models $\mathfrak{M}$.
 Now, it follows from $\lang_\varphi\subseteq\lang$ that $\exists q_1 \dots \exists q_m\, \varphi\models_{\LTL}\chi_{\vartheta^-}$, and so $\varphi\models_{\LTL}\chi_{\vartheta^-}$ by \eqref{qfequiv}.
 Similarly, it follows from $\lang_{\neg\psi}\cap\lang=\emptyset$ that $\chi_{\vartheta^-}\models_{\LTL}\neg\exists r_1 \dots \exists r_k\neg\psi$, and so $\chi_{\vartheta^-}\models_{\LTL}\psi$ by \eqref{qfequiv}.
 Therefore, $\chi_{\vartheta^-}$ is an interpolant for $\varphi,\psi$ in $\LTL$.

-As for the computational complexity of deciding the IEP for \LTL, the above reduction gives a $4\ExpTime$ upper bound: the size of an NFA $\mathfrak A$ specifying the language defined by an $\LTL$-formula $\varphi$ is exponential in the size of $\varphi$~\cite{DBLP:conf/focs/WolperVS83}, the NFA specifying $\lang_\varphi$ is a projection of $\mathfrak A$~\cite{DBLP:journals/tcs/SistlaVW87}, and so has size linear in the size of $\mathfrak A$; another exponential is to turn this NFA to a DFA, and then two more exponentials come from Corollary~\ref{co:sepexptime}. \end{proof}
+As for the computational complexity of deciding the IEP for \LTL, the above reduction gives a $3\ExpTime$ upper bound: the size of an NFA $\mathfrak A$ specifying the language defined by an $\LTL$-formula $\varphi$ is exponential in the size of $\varphi$~\cite{DBLP:conf/focs/WolperVS83}, the NFA specifying $\lang_\varphi$ is a projection of $\mathfrak A$~\cite{DBLP:journals/tcs/SistlaVW87}, and so has size linear in the size of $\mathfrak A$; and then two more exponentials come from Theorem~\ref{co:sepexptime}. \end{proof}

 It is to be noted that, conversely, $\FOo$-separability of regular languages can also be reduced to the IEP for $\LTL$ by using Corollary~\ref{co:LTLFO} and Theorem~\ref{thm:quantified}.
 The exact computational complexities of both of these decision problems remain open.